Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: extended the rear and provide wheelchair access to the ground floor

-Client need: to extend their facilities to enable the service to grow at this location, which was converted to a meditation centre that required a proportionate report for the planning application
+Client need: to extend their facilities to enable the service to grow at this location, which was converted to a meditation centre.
+This required a proportionate report for the planning application.

 - undertook a discrete survey, ensuring confidentiality as per client needs